 We’re here to help you avoid purchasing one of those diamonds.

-For 1 Carat Diamonds, we recommend finding an online seller as they tend to have a larger selection of quality 1 Carat Diamonds than local stores.
+For a 1 carat diamond ring, we recommend finding an online seller as they tend to have a larger selection of quality 1 carat diamonds than local stores.
+They’ll offer beautiful settings as well, made of 18K or 14K white gold, yellow gold, rose gold or platinum.
 With the online option, you have a greater chance of finding an exquisite diamond at an exceptional price.

 With our years of experience in the diamond industry, we’ve been able to vet several diamond dealers.
 We have a consistent pulse on which companies you can trust and which companies produce the best diamond cuts at an excellent price point.

-We highly recommend the following sellers for a 1 Carat Diamond:
+We highly recommend the following sellers for a 1 carat diamond ring:

 If you’re using these diamond dealers or any others, keep the following in mind: